felinira/magic-wormhole-protocols/file-transfer-protocol.md

 ### Send offer

 File paths must be normalized and relative to the root of the folder to send.
+File paths must use `/` as separator regardless of the operating system.
 If the sender's file system does not support modification times, `mtime` must be constant (preferably `0`).
 `files` must not be empty.
 If there are multiple files, `directory-name` may be set to mark this transfer as directory instead of a loose collection of files.
 If it is not present, `path` must have a depth of one, i.e. only contain the file name.